offbyone/ideas/content/old/events/philosophizin.md

+---
-Title: Philosophizin'
+title: Philosophizin'
+slug: philosophizin
-date: 2006-05-11 07:01
+date: "2006-05-11 07:01"
+category: Events, General Thoughts, Media, Meta
+tags:
+  - events
+  - media
+  - meta
+  - school
 author: offby1
-category: Events, General Thoughts, Media, Meta
-tags: events, media, meta, school
-slug: philosophizin
 status: draft
+---
 So, I spent the greater part of yesterday evening ploughing through, or more accurately, *slogging* through John Stuart Mill's *Utilitarianism*.

 Yeek, that's a workout.
 It might be the circuitous sentence structures, it might be the content.
 But either way, it's hard going.